satansdeer/satansdeer.github.com/content/legacy-posts/make-your-first-video-in-mont/index.md

 When the preview looks right, export the video.

 Use the first export as a test.
 Watch it once without editing.
-You will usually notice one or two timing or layout issues.
+You will notice one or two timing or layout issues.
 Fix those, export again, and stop when the video communicates the point clearly.

 ## Common Mistakes